 Any other advice?

-I’m not feeling the need to upgrade the Canon to the recently announced Canon 5D Mark IV.
+I’m not feeling the need to upgrade to the Canon 5D Mark IV.
 I feel I don’t need the improved image quality, and the improved video options of the 5D IV still don’t match what I can get from the a6300.
-For 2016 and 2017, I’ll photograph with the Sony a6300 and the Canon 5D III (plus my GoPro where appropriate).
+For 2017 and probably 2018, I’ll stick with the Sony a6300 and the Canon 5D III.

 For on-the-water shooting, I keep the camera gear in a dry bag in the cockpit, with the lens I’m most likely to use mounted on the 5D III.
-The lens will most likely be a 24-105 f/4L or a 70-200mm f/4L, or the Sony a6300 with its kit 16-50mm lens.
+The lens will most likely be a 24-105 f/4L or a 70-200mm f/4L, or the Sony a6300 with an 18-105mm lens.
 I may also mount a longer telephoto if I’m photographing wildlife.
-For longer kayak trips, that lens would be the 300mm f/4.
-When photographing wildlife locally or when car camping, I mostly use the 500mm f/4L.
+For long kayak trips, that lens would be the 300mm f/4.
+When photographing wildlife locally or when car camping, I shoot from the kayak with a 500mm f/4L.

-If you’re shooting from a kayak the image-stabilized (IS) lenses are a godsend.
-Space in a sea kayak cockpit is limited.
+For on-the-water photography, image-stabilized (IS) lenses are a godsend.
+In a kayak cockpit especially, space is limited.
 Shoulder stocks, mono-pods, or string-pods can’t easily be used—and none work in ocean swell, where IS performs superbly.
 A tripod is out of the question in a kayak, unless maybe you’re paddling one of those fat plastic rec boats, or a canoe.
 But then you’re limited in both the sea you can safely paddle in, and the roughness of the water that you can effectively shoot .

 This is a great question.
 I started using Adobe Lightroom in 2007, and now use Lightroom 6.
 At the start, I did a lot of head scratching to come up with a workflow that works; I now consider this solved.
 After image capture, I import, sort, discard and process images with Lightroom, my exclusive organizing tool.
 When a customer calls, I’m into Lightroom immediately to assemble a collection and submit photos.
 I use Lightroom web galleries as a quick way to show client images.
 With a custom web template that has the FTP address for upload built in, all I need do after creating a collection of images is bring them into the web module, change the title and destination folder, click on Upload, and then send a client the link.
 It’s fast and easy, taking advantage of Lightroom’s well-designed search, collection and simple web features.